stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 Next, you exchange the code for an access token.
 After this, you can refresh the token as often as needed to continue accessing your data.

-In the example below, you'll exchange the code for a token using {py:func}`client.exchange_code_for_token()`.
+In the example below, you'll exchange the code for a token using {py:func}`stravalib.client.Client.exchange_code_for_token()`.
 The token response contains both an access token (valid for 6 hours) and a refresh token, which you will use to get a new access token once the current one expires.

 You can save the token response using Python's `pickle` module so that you can reuse the refresh token later without going through the authentication process again.